 Philly Greenfest is an annual FREE festival promoting a more sustainable and healthy way of living!
 It’s been going strong since 2006 and there hasn’t been a festival yet where I haven’t left feeling more inspired and definitely more knowledgeable about something!

-Come enjoy all of the yoga, organic fruit, yummy plant based noms, and animal saving you can handle!
+Come enjoy all of the yoga, organic fruit, yummy plant-based noms, and animal saving you can handle!
 Shop some super cool local vendors, get your groove on, take in a demo, and certainly treat your tastebuds!
-There’s over 100 exhibitors to enjoy!
+There are over 100 exhibitors to enjoy!

-Bring the kiddos and pup too!
-Greenfest was one of the top family friendly festivals in Philly!
+Bring the kiddos and pups too!
+Greenfest was one of the top family-friendly festivals in Philly!

 In 2017 the festival moved to Bainbridge Street and I must say, I love the location even more than I did on Headhouse.
 It gives the festival more or of a neighborhood vibe and there’s more room to move.